top of page

 Persona2.png

-The journey map showcases the steps users would take to order healthy food with a restaurant app.
+To obtain a better understanding of where and when the pain points occur, the journey map showcases the steps users would take to order healthy food with a restaurant app.
 Since they would not be fully satisfied with the end result of their order process, the application would have the opportunity to incorporate a more usable and useful experience when purchasing meals.

 JourneyMaps_F_edited.jpg

-iv.
 User Flow

 A blueprint would be required for designing the order screens, how they will function, and where they will take the user.
 The application would possess a unique feature where users can schedule their orders in the future to save themselves the arduous time and effort of cooking high-protein food.